BugE #29 at Wells College Symposium MarcBugE during winter drive testing

 Additional Features-Liberal use of Molex connectors.
 This enables vehicle to be completely disassembled by one person down to the frame.

--improved anti-vibration cowl latches (now, standard for later models)
+-anti-vibration cowl upgrade (now, standard for later models)

 -forward and reverse (now, standard for later models)